-FPT_FLS.1: Failure with preservation of secure state.
+- 164 Security Function 1 covers the following Security Functional Requirements: - 165 FPT_FLS.1: Failure with preservation of secure state.
 The detection thresholds of SF1 detectors are inside the operating range of the TOE.
-Therefore abnormal events/failures are detected before the

-- secure state is compromised.
-This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - 169 FRU_FLT.2: Limited fault tolerance.
+Therefore abnormal events/failures are detected before the secure state is compromised.
+This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - 166 FRU_FLT.2: Limited fault tolerance.
 All operating signals (Clock, RESET and supply voltage) are filtered/regulated in order to prevent malfunction.
-Reset Noise Filter and High Frequency Filter are remove out of the specification condition and it is shows Table 5.
-Reset Noise Filter and High Frequency Filter are filtered to prevent malfunction.
-Reset noise filter is ignore the below 1000ns width as noise and high frequency filter is filtering above 15Mhz frequency.
-The FRU_FLT.2 "Limited fault tolerance" requirement is satisfied. - The security functional component Limited fault tolerance (FRU_FLT.2) has been selected in order to address the robustness within some limit (as shown by the inner dashed rectangle in Figure 14) before active reaction takes place.
+Reset Noise Filter and High Frequency Filter are remove out of the specification condition - 167 The FRU_FLT.2 "Limited fault tolerance" requirement is satisfied. - 168 The security functional component Limited fault tolerance (FRU_FLT.2) has been selected in order to address the robustness within some limit (as shown by the inner dashed rectangle in Figure 14) before active reaction takes place.
 Note that the TOE does not (in most cases) actually detect faults or failures and then correct them in order to guarantee further operation of all the TOE's capabilities.
 This is the way software would implement Limited fault tolerance (FRU_FLT.2).
 Instead the TOE will achieve exactly the same by eliminating the cause for possible faults (by means of filtering for instance) and by being resistant against influences (robustness).
-In the case of the TOE the "reaction to a failure" is replaced by the "reaction to operating conditions" which could cause a malfunction without the reaction of the TOE's countermeasure. - 171 FPT_SEP.1: TSF domain separation.
+In the case of the TOE the "reaction to a failure" is replaced by the "reaction to operating conditions" which could cause a malfunction without the reaction of the TOE's countermeasure. - 169 FPT_SEP.1: TSF domain separation.
 SF1 filters and detectors are implemented by the hardware.
 The filtering and detection cannot be affected or bypassed by Smartcard Embedded Software.
 Because the detectors detected the change state and detection circuit automatically sets control register upon detection state.
 The parameters for the filters and sensors are set during production and not accessible by the Embedded Software.
-Therefore, FPT_SEP.1 is implemented by SF1. - 172 FPT_PHP.3: Resistance to physical attacks.
+Therefore, FPT_SEP.1 is implemented by SF1. - 170 FPT_PHP.3: Resistance to physical attacks.
 This requirement is achieved by security feature as the Active shield must be removed and bypassed in order to perform physical intrusive attacks